essanhaji/gestion-du-conference/README.md

 - For more information about tools, architecture and conception check the ``document/rapport_de_PFE.pdf`` file.
 Note that the report write in french for academic reason.

+- If you have any issues feel free to ask us.

 <hr>

 ## Authors